opentelekomcloud/docs-next/docs/best-practices/containers/cloud-container-engine/auto-scaling-based-on-elb-monitoring-metrics/auto-scaling-based-on-elb-monitoring-metrics.md

 ## Installing Prometheus/Grafana Stack & cloudeye-exporter artifacts

-Install Prometheus/Grafana stack via the kube-prometheus-stack chart.
+Deploy the Prometheus and Grafana stack using the **kube-prometheus-stack** Helm chart.
+The configuration values will be automatically generated at `deploy/manifests/prometheus-stack/override.yaml`.
+You can compare this file with the default `default.yaml` to review the applied customizations.

-The configuration values used will be autogenerated at **deploy/manifests/prometheus-stack/override.yaml**.
-You could diff them with the default values **default.yaml** to figure out the changes.
+Execute `./install-stack.sh` to begin the deployment.
+This script not only installs the kube-prometheus-stack but also sets up all required artifacts for the **cloudeye-exporter** integration.

 Run `./install-stack.sh`.
 This script will deploy, besides the **kube-prometheus-stack**, all the **cloudeye-exporter** related artifacts.